-- Bring ’em home: Buy the plumpest and most fragrant berries you can find.
+When buying strawberries, search for the plumpest and most fragrant berries you can find.
 They should be firm, bright and fresh-looking, with no mold or bruised spots.

 Save the washing until you’re ready to use them.
 Strawberries stay fresh longer if unwashed, with stems on, in a sealed glass jar in the refrigerator.
 Strawberries soak up moisture from washing, which can make them spoil in a hurry.
 It’s not a long way from wet berries to moldy berries.

 How to Store Strawberries

 The best way to prevent strawberries from spoiling?
 Enjoy them while they’re fresh!
-If you’re going to use your berries right away, leave them at room temperature.
+If you’re going to use your berries right away, leave them at room temperature for the best flavor.